Luca-Engel/sycophancy_constitutional_dpo/README.md

 condition (deterministically, from the project seed), and `judge_rank.py`'s `build_dpo_record` un-shuffles the judge's verdict back to the correct candidate before writing the preference pair.
-`scripts/check_judge_consistency.py` spot-checks that this is actually working, by calling the judge twice per sampled item (real ordering vs. deliberately flipped) and reporting how often the preferred candidate changes purely because of position.
+`scripts/check_judge_consistency.py` is built to spot-check that this is actually working, by calling the judge twice per sampled item (real ordering vs. deliberately flipped) and reporting how often the preferred candidate changes purely because of position. **It has not yet been run against the real dataset** -- see "Known limitations" and "Future work" below.
+Slot randomization is a sound design, but its effectiveness in practice is currently an assumption, not a measured result.

+**A second, independent check asks a related question: do the two judge rubrics even disagree in practice?** If the generic-quality judge and the constitutional judge tend to prefer the same underlying candidate anyway, generic_dpo would be training on data that isn't meaningfully different from constitutional_dpo's, and the whole comparison between them would show nothing regardless of whether the constitution works.
+`scripts/check_condition_agreement.py` checks this directly on the original 469-item dataset: for every item, it compares the actual text of the response each condition's judge chose.
+The two judges picked the identical response in only 170 of 469 cases -- a **36.2% agreement rate** (`outputs/eval/condition_agreement_check.json`).
+The two rubrics disagree on nearly two-thirds of items, which is evidence that generic_dpo is training on a genuinely different signal from constitutional_dpo, not a relabeled copy of it -- support for treating generic_dpo as a real control rather than a confounded one.

 ## Compute & budget